ErpNetDocs/webclient/inventory-control/scrap.md

 ![Scrap](pictures/inv_con_scrap_multi.png)

+**NOTE!**

-The **trash bin button** allows you to remove the latest scrap, which will restore the previous Scrap value.
+1. The **trash bin button** allows you to remove the latest scrap, which will restore the previous Scrap value.

+2. Any one, two or three-number combination is automatically counted as a **multiplier**.
+You can insert it without adding "*" in the end.

-The desired scrapped pcs of a product **cannot** be more than what is set as available in the system.
+3. The desired scrapped pcs of a product **cannot** be more than what is set as available in the system.

 ![Scrap](pictures/inv_con_scrap_error.png)